About the School

 School Mission Statement

-The safety of students and staff is a primary concern of Los Berros Elementary School.
+The safety of students and staff is a top priority of Los Berros Visual and Performing Arts Academy.
 The school is in compliance with all laws, rules and regulations pertaining to hazardous materials and state earthquake standards.
 The school’s disaster-preparedness plan includes steps for ensuring student and staff safety during a disaster.

 In 1998, the Comprehensive Safety Plan was developed by the district in consultation with local law enforcement in order to comply with Senate Bill 187 of 1997.
 The plan provides students and staff a means to ensure a safe and orderly learning environment.
 Components of the Comprehensive Safety Plan include child-abuse reporting procedures, teacher notification of dangerous-pupil procedures, disaster-response procedures, procedures for safe ingress and egress from school, sexual harassment policies, and dress code guidelines.
 A copy of the plan is available to the public at the school and district offices.
-The school safety plan was last reviewed, updated and discussed with the school faculty in December 2019.
+The school safety plan is updated and discussed with the school faculty annually.

 School Theory of Action

 Los Berros Visual and Performing Arts Academy is committed to the integration of the visual and performing arts standards within the classroom.
 When arts integration is implemented as an approach to teaching in which the arts leverage learning in other subject areas such as science, language arts, mathematics and social studies, then student engagement and achievement will increase.
 If students are provided opportunities to learn the Visual and Performing Arts Standards, they will gain proficiencies in 21st-century skills required for success: critical thinking, creativity, collaboration, and communication.